saurabhkm/GNR652/README.md

 - [Caffe](https://github.com/saurabhkm/GNR652/tree/master/Caffe)
 - [TensorFlow](https://github.com/saurabhkm/GNR652/tree/master/TensorFlow)

-Note: All these frameworks are rapidly developed and fast evolving.
+**Note**: All these frameworks are rapidly developed and fast evolving.
 Please refer to their respective documentation incase you are seeing this at a later date.